 A witch with a deep and powerful connection to the forest.
 She lives in a hut that stands on giant chicken legs, rides around in a flying mortar and carries a giant pestle.
 Ambivalent towards humans, she is just as likely to help you as eat you.
 Baba (Баба) translates to “old woman,” while yaga may derive from the Proto-Slavic word for serpent, but sounds similar to Polish jędza (witch), Serbo-Croatian jeza (horror) and Old Church Slavonic jęza (disease).

-A monster truly terrifying – the H’awouahoua is described as having a body composed of different animal parts, eyes that are blobs of flaming spit and a coat made from the clothes of the children it’s eaten.
+A monster truly terrifying – the H’awouahoua is described as having a body composed of different animal parts and eyes that are blobs of flaming spit.
+To top it off his coat is made from the clothes of the many children it has eaten.

 Tokoloshe are water sprites who do the bidding of evil wizards.
 They can become invisible by drinking water and cause all sorts of mischief.
 You can protect yourself from them whilst you sleep by placing a brick beneath each leg of your bed, but banishing them for good will require the help of a witch doctor.